microsoft/Windows-rust-driver-samples/tools/dv/kmdf/fail_driver_pool_leak/README.md

-# Driver Verifier Pool Leak Sample
+# Driver Verifier (Fail Driver) Pool Leak Sample

-This KMDF sample contains an intentional error that demonstrates the capabilities and features of Driver Verifier and the Device Fundamentals tests.
+This sample KMDF Fail Driver demonstrates the capabilities and features of Driver Verifier and the Device Fundamentals tests.
+It allocates a pool of memory to a global buffer when a supported device is added by the PnP Manager and intentionally does not free it before the driver is unloaded.
+This memory leak fault is a system vulnerability that could lead to security and performance issues and bad user experience.

-The driver uses WDM's ExAllocatePool2 API to allocate memory in its Device Context buffer when a device is added by the PnP manager.
-However, this buffer is not freed anywhere in the driver, including the driver unload function.
+By enabling Driver Verifier on this driver, this pool leak violation can be caught before the driver is unloaded and with an active KDNET session, the bug can be analyzed further.

-By enabling Driver Verifier on this driver, the pool leak violation can be caught when the driver is unloaded and with an active KDNET session, the bug can be analyzed further.
+NOTE: The driver uses WDM's ExAllocatePool2 API directly to allocate memory for its buffer.
+Ideally, such allocations should be freed by using ExFreePool API.
+A cleaner way to manage memory in a WDF Driver is to use (wdfmemory)[https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdfmemory/]

 ## Steps to Reproduce the issue

-1. Clone the repository and navigate to the project directory.
+1. Clone the repository and navigate to the project root.

 2. Build the driver project using the following command in a WDK environment (or EWDK prompt) -
     ```